7 mins. read

 Who can support me?

-If you are wondering where to get support for carers of cancer patients like yourself, there are plenty of organisations that are there for you and your family.
-They can provide information that can help you to understand your loved one’s diagnosis, give you a safe place to discuss your feelings, offer you a break when things get too much, and help you access financial support too.
+If you are wondering where to get support for carers , there are many organisations that are there for you and your family.
+They can provide information that can help you to understand your loved one’s diagnosis, give you a safe place to discuss your feelings, offer you a break when things get too much, and help you access financial support.

 Emotional support

-Here at Perci Health, we offer support from experts for carers and cancer patients.
-We have dedicated cancer nurse specialists who can answer any questions you may have and specialist cancer psychologists that can help you work through your emotions.
+Here at Perci Health, we offer support from experts for carers and people diagnosed with cancer.
+We have dedicated cancer nurse specialists who can answer your questions and specialist cancer psychologists that can help you work through your emotions.

 Free support

-There are a range of charities and organisations that support cancer patients and their carers for free by providing information, running support groups, delivering training, offering advice, and more.
+There are a range of charities and organisations that support both the person diagnosed with cancer and those caring for them.These provide information, run support groups, offer advice, and more.

-• Maggie’s is a charity with centres across the UK that provide information and support for anyone affected by cancer.
-There’s no need to book an appointment, just turn up and ask for help.
+- Maggie’s is a charity with centres across the UK that provide information and support for anyone affected by cancer.

 Financial support